- GW Home

 A Health Savings Account (HSA) is a tax-advantaged personal savings account that you can use to save and pay for health care expenses, now or in the future.
 In addition to being a powerful financial savings tool, an HSA also empowers you to take control of your health care decisions.
-You can open and contribute to an HSA when you sign up for the Choice Plus – High Deductible Health Plan (HDHP) provided you meet the following qualifications:
+You can open and contribute to an HSA when you sign up for the GW Health Savings Plan (HSP) provided you meet the following qualifications:

-• You must be covered under a high-deductible health plan (HDHP)
+• You must be covered under a high-deductible health plan (HSP)

-• You cannot be covered under a non-HDHP along with a GW HDHP plan
+• You cannot be covered under a non-HDHP along with the HSP

 • If your spouse has non-HDHP coverage, you cannot be covered by that plan